TylersDesk/dgm3790-gp/README.md

 You should see the server running.
 If you don't check the following steps above.
 Go check out the app:

 + `http:\\www.localhost.com:3000` - In a browser

+## CouchDB Configuration

+By default the app will try and sync with a local instance of couch, specifically a DB located at `http://127.0.0.1/dgm3790_gp/`.
+This means you should replicate an instance of this database based off of Tyler's own couchDB instance.

++ Make sure you have CouchDB installed

++ Browse to the replicator page on CouchDB

++ Left Side -> Replicate Changes From: Remote Database `http://blog.pirho.com:5984/dgm3790_gp/`
++ Right Side -> to: Local Databse `dgm3790_gp`

+It may prompt you to create the database, just accept and you should see the event window populate once the replicator has finished.

 ### Want to play with the code?